felixgeorgeault/changeKeyboard42Mac/README.md

-# Change keyboard speed on your 42 mac.
+# Change keyboard/mouse speed on your 42 mac.

 ## If you are suffering from the slowness of the 42 keyboard, this is for you !